Midnight95/difference-generator/README.md

 ## Installation

-Clone repo and use Makefile or just install package with pip using `pip3 install git+https://github.com/Midnight95/python-project-50.git` command.
+Clone the repo and use Makefile or just install the package with pip using `pip3 install git+https://github.com/Midnight95/python-project-50.git` command.

 ## Description
-A python package that allows users to compare differences between two files.
+A Python package that allows users to compare differences between two files.

 Supported file formats: `yml` and `json`